ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ## 5.3 BPI Service Orchestration

+This document defines service orchestration as the sequence and conditions organized in an interaction pattern that one or more service agents must follow, and in which one service invokes other services to achieve its desired goal.

-BPI service orchestration is key to achieve a flexible, loosely-coupled architecture as described in section [2.7 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).
+BPI service orchestration is intended to operate in a business environment with high service volume (many BPI service requests), low system latency (fast completion of BPI service requests by a BPI required), and where BPI service requests change BPI data often.
+It is key to achieve a flexible, loosely-coupled architecture as described in section [2.8 Baseline Protocol Reference Architecture](#28-baseline-protocol-reference-architecture).
 BPI service orchestration is geared towards high-volume, low latency environments with many data changes.

 #### **[R87]**
-BPI service orchestration utilized in a BPI MUST be semantically aware.

-*Semantically aware means that BPI service orchestration can identify the actions to be completed by services based on message context and content, and successfully orchestrate the desired action.*
+BPI service orchestration utilized in a BPI MUST be able to identify the actions to be completed by services based on message context and content, and successfully orchestrate the desired action.

 #### **[R88]**
 BPI service orchestration utilized in a BPI MUST NOT introduce additional points of failure.

+In the context of this document, a point of failure is defined as any non-redundant part of a BPI that, if not operational, would cause a BPI to fail.

 #### **[R89]**
 BPI service orchestration utilized in a BPI MUST have source consistency preservation.